kklamberty/3601-lab1_HTML-CSS/README.md

-# CSCI 3601 Lab #1 - HTML and CSS Lab
+# CSci 3601 Lab #1 - HTML and CSS Lab

 In this lab you will learn to alter the look of a simple HTML website using CSS, following best practices and using validated code, all while maintaining good version control.
 Previous versions of this lab had students create both HTML and CSS, but we were inspired by [CSS Zen Garden](http://www.csszengarden.com/) to have students focus on understanding how CSS alone can greatly alter the look and feel of a web page.
 Use of flexbox helps make html elements scale with screen size.
 This is useful for making a webpage usable for mobile devices or small screens.

 Your specific tasks for this lab can be found in the [LABTASKS.md](LABTASKS.md) file in this repository.

 ## Setup Instructions

 Clone your repository to your local working environment.

 On GitHub, you'll need to visit the *settings* for your repository and change the *GitHub Pages* settings.
 Under the "Source" section, you'll need to select the branch `master`, and save your settings.

 > Doing this will 'host' your website, specifically the version that is on
 > your `master` branch.
 This means that everything you push to `master`